< Back to blog

 2. Add-On Case Pressure and Emergency Insertions

 OR managers in high-volume programs face constant pressure to add cases to partially available blocks — from surgeons managing waitlists, from block release protocols that create open time at 48 or 72 hours, and from trauma and emergency additions that displace elective cases with no warning.
-The peer-reviewed literature on surgical scheduling resilience identifies emergency insertions and unconfirmed patient medical conditions as the leading causes of same-day schedule changes [10].
+University of Iowa and Jefferson Medical College research on surgical scheduling identifies emergency insertions, full PACU or ICU beds, and cases running longer than scheduled as the leading modifiable causes of same-day schedule disruption [10].

-A study of same-day cancellation causes at a university hospital found that unavailable OR time accounted for 24% of all cancellations, and prolonged previous surgeries accounted for nearly 11% — both of which are downstream effects of add-on pressure and case duration failure compounding across the day [11].
+A Mayo Clinic and University of Pennsylvania review of 34,561 cases found that cancellation patterns were highly concentrated — 60% of all cancellations occurred in gastroenterology, interventional cardiology, and orthopedics — services with the highest rates of add-on scheduling pressure and elective-vs-urgent case competition [1].
 When a late add-on is inserted into a block that was already running at 85% capacity, it creates an overcommitment that the schedule cannot absorb.

 3. Downstream Cascade: PACU, Beds, and Staff Misalignment